truelossless/crocolang/SPEC.md

 ### Conditional imports

 imports are resolved at runtime so you can lazily load them.
 imports can go out of scope, like regular variables.
+NOTE: This is going to be removed soon as it can lead to bad practices !

 ```croco